Yuvi-App/Yu-CrossHermit/README.md

 **Translation Status**
--Refer to the Discord for Status updates
+- Refer to the Discord for Status updates

 If you are interested I've also started to form a community around the game in Discord